 - Combine all the sauce ingredients in a small bowl and set aside.

 - In a large skillet, over low/medium heat, sauté the diced onions and peppers in 1-2 Tbsp olive oil for approximately 4-5 minutes or until they being to soften.

 - Turn the heat to high and add the ground beef.
 Sprinkle with the minced onion, garlic and season with salt and pepper.
 Brown the beef until a deep brown crust appears before breaking the beef apart.
 Once you see the beef begin to brown on the bottom, give it a good stir and being breaking the beef up with a wooden spoon or fork.
 Cook the beef until it’s almost cooked through.
 Drain the excess oil if there is any.

 - Once drained, continue breaking the beef up as finely as possible.

 - Add the sauce and stir thoroughly to combine.

 - Turn the heat down to a simmer and let simmer for about 5-10 minutes, partially covered.

-- Remove from the heat and serve over toasted buns.
+- Remove from the heat and pile the meat mixture on to toasted buns.

 WHAT TO SERVE WITH THESE: